alireza-saberi/rating-HEC/README.md

 - Type `node server.js` which runs the server file and pushes all of the files to you localhost in browser.
 - Prefably use Chrome now. and type `localhost:8000` in url.
 You will see the the home page of your project.
 - You dont have candidates now, but you can start adding them.
 Remember that all of these candiate are only on your local machine.
+- You have for get configuration directory from me separately.
 - I have to update uploading image module later, which I had some difficulty making it last night,
 - I will modify more after these interviews.